 Collin Whitworth, CTA Data Services Ltd

-While we believe that a 27K qualification is something no cyber security professional should be without, it is worth considering the other key qualifications that may be required.
+While we believe that an ISO 27001 qualification is something no cyber security professional should be without, it is worth considering the other key qualifications that may be required.

 Do you need the technical stuff?